 Hi everyone!
-Wishing all a merry holiday season and winter!
-The year has flown by with many big life events: our older son is engaged (with a wedding at our house in summer 2017), our younger son graduated from high school and is in college.
-So much for empty nest--I'm busier than ever.
-I'm thrilled to share that Janome has launched a new program for those on its loan program and I'm a "Janome Artisan!" (logo below)
+2017 is upon us and I've been busier than ever with art and family.
+Our older son is engaged (with a wedding at our house in summer 2017), our younger son is in college.
+I'm thrilled to share that Janome has launched a new program for those on its loan program and I'm a "Janome Artisan!"

 2017 has many good things in store, but you'll have to wait until I can share the good news.
 Although I will have an abbreviated teaching schedule through December 2018, I am definitely booking workshops.
 It is so heartwarming to receive feedback such as this from your students: